 The Chipola Model for Planning, Assessment, and Sustained Success

-Chipola College has a proud tradition of academic excellence supported by an effective system of evidence-based planning.
-The Chipola Model for Planning, Assessment, and Sustained Success – CoMPASS – is the planning, evaluation, and improvement model for the institution and its educational programs, administrative support service units, and educational support service units.
+Chipola College has a proud tradition of academic excellence supported by an effective system of planning and evaluation.
+The Chipola Model for Planning, Assessment, and Sustained Success – CoMPASS – is the planning, evaluation, and improvement model for the institution and its educational programs, administrative units, and support units.

 CoMPASS responds to policies established by the Chipola College District Board of Trustees.
 Policy 1.010 states that a philosophical goal of the Board is to establish “effective and efficient plans for achieving the long-range goals of the college….”
 Policy 1.020 charges the college president with developing and maintaining “a master plan for the college that includes goals and objectives, sets priorities, and allows for continuous evaluation after implementation.”

-By linking the CoMPASS plan anticipated outcomes, strategies, and budget needs to the college’s priority outcomes identified in the Master Plan, the college ensures that the program and unit plans align with college resource allocations, support the college and system goals, and help accomplish the college mission.
+By linking the CoMPASS plan anticipated outcomes, strategies, and budget needs to the college’s priority outcomes, the college ensures that the program and unit plans align with college resource allocations, support the college goals, and help accomplish the college mission.

 View the college's current master plan.